What is a brand board

 Before we get into the details you should think about your brand and your intention.
 Get clear about your values, what you offer or transport, who your audience/client is and what makes you stand out from others in your field.
 Take some notes or even formulate a brand statement if you like.
 This will help you in the process to make straight decisions on what represents your brand best.

 Go to Pinterest and create a new board to collect your ideas.
 Pin pictures, quotes, and patterns that convey you and your brand.
-It can be really everything, e.g. a food photography because of its colors or the feeling it transmits.
-You don’t have to pin 50 pictures, 15 will be easily enough.
+It can be really everything, e.g. food photography because of its colors or the feeling it transmits.
+You don’t have to pin 50 pictures, 15 will be easy enough.

-Afterward, you load this pins into a design program; I used InDesign but you can also use Photoshop or Canvas, where you assemble them into a collage, just like I did with mine.
+Afterward, you load these pins into a design program; I used InDesign but you can also use Photoshop or Canvas, where you assemble them into a collage, just like I did with mine.
 With this collage, you will be able to find colors, patterns or font styles that appeal to your audience and reflect the statement you carved out for your brand.
 Next up is your brand board, where we bring everything together.
 Let’s get into the details!

 Put your logo in the top center position.
-You can include 1 or 2 variations of your logo if you want to and if you actually have usage for variations.
+You can include 1 or 2 variations of your logo if you want to and if you actually have the need for variations.
 This depends on where your logo will appear and what it consists of.
-Does it consist of elements which are not displayable in special print processes or do you have the extra need for one just in black and white, e.g. think about how it will look like on a fax?
+Does it consist of elements that are not displayable in special print processes or do you have the extra need for one just in black and white, e.g. think about how it will look like on fax?
 Do you need 2 versions, one for the web, one for print?
 Whatever is your need, this should be displayed on the board.
 Tip: don’t go overboard.
 You won’t need 5 variations, even if they all look cute.
 Remember the purpose of a mood board.
 Make it simple and clear and easy to stick to.
 If you have a slogan, you shouldn’t hesitate to bring it in here too.

 With colors, it’s the same.
 Keep it simple.
 Your brand won’t be recognized if you go completely crazy with your color selection.
 Think about big brands like IKEA.
-Two colors which are recognized all over the world.
+These two colors are recognized all over the world.
 You always have the basics: black, white and all 50 shades of gray.
 If you have a color in your logo, you should surely add this one.
 Even with this color, you can always use different shades, for example, a light version for backgrounds.
 On top of that, I would recommend picking one other color.
-For this color, I urge you to select a complementary color to your first pick.
+For this color, I urge you to select a complementary color for your first pick.
 Complementary colors are colors that lay on the opposite of each other on the color wheel.
 These colors harmonize and at the same time give you a good contrast, like the IKEA example above.
-This site will help you to pick out a color if you are unsure.
+This site will help you to pick out colors if you are unsure.

 Colors are the most difficult thing, I know.
 Because color combinations depend on individual taste.
 The reception of a color can be different for everybody.
 Even the meaning we transport through colors depends on cultural backgrounds.
 Yellow could evoke joy in one person but mean jealousy to another.